College ice hockey: Division I

 The Ivy League recognizes ice hockey champions for both sexes, but it does not sponsor the sport; it instead uses the results of regular-season ECAC Hockey matches involving two Ivy League schools to extrapolate an Ivy champion (all six Ivy League schools that sponsor varsity hockey do so for both men and women, and compete in the ECAC).
 The Metro Atlantic Athletic Conference sponsored D-I men's hockey, but dropped the sport in 2003.

-The most recent addition to D-I men's ice hockey is the aforementioned St. Thomas.
-After the end of the 2020–21 school year, St. Thomas was expelled from its longtime D-III home of the Minnesota Intercollegiate Athletic Conference due to perceptions by most other league members that it had grown too strong for the conference.
-The Summit League, a D-I all-sports league that does not sponsor hockey, soon issued the school an invitation, and worked with the school to obtain a waiver of an NCAA rule that would have otherwise prevented a direct move to D-I. Shortly after St. Thomas' D-I move was confirmed, it was unveiled as the eighth member of the revived CCHA.

-Prior to St. Thomas, the most recent addition to D-I men's ice hockey had been LIU, which added the sport in 2020–21.
-While LIU played its first season as an independent, it was a scheduling partner of Atlantic Hockey.
-Before this announcement, some media outlets had reported that LIU had sought membership in that league.
+The most recent additions to D-I men's ice hockey are the aforementioned Augustana and Robert Morris.
+The 2022–23 season saw Alaska Anchorage resume D-I play after a successful fundraising drive.

 In May 2021, Tennessee State University announced that it was conducting a feasibility study on the possible addition of varsity men's and women's hockey teams.
 Should TSU add either team, it would become the first historically black university to field a varsity hockey team.
-The study is partially backed by the NHL and the Nashville Predators, located in TSU's home city.
+The study was partially backed by the NHL and the Nashville Predators, located in TSU's home city.
+TSU announced in June 2023 that it would start a men's hockey program at club level in 2024–25, with women's hockey to be added at an indeterminate future time.
+While hockey will initially play at club level, it will be overseen by the TSU athletic department.
+TSU later stated it plans to launch their NCAA Division 1 Men's Hockey program for the 2026-2027 season.

-Three schools dropped men's ice hockey after the 2020–21 season—the aforementioned Alabama–Huntsville and Alaska Anchorage, plus Robert Morris.
-Since then, both Alaska Anchorage and Robert Morris have announced that they will reinstate men's hockey following successful fundraising drives.
-UAA plans to resume play in 2022–23 and Robert Morris in 2023–24.

-On September 5, 2021 it was announced that Augustana University in Sioux Falls, South Dakota would be adding an NCAA Division I men’s hockey team to begin play in the 2023-2024 season.

 The Hobey Baker Memorial Award honors the top player in men's Division I hockey.
 The Mike Richter Award honors the top goaltender in Division I.

 Division II

-The NCAA does not currently sponsor a championship in Division II, as there is only one conference that currently sponsors hockey, the Northeast-10 Conference.
+The NCAA does not currently sponsor a championship in NCAA Division II, as there is only one conference that currently sponsors hockey, the Northeast-10 Conference.
 The NCAA conducted a Division II national championship from 1978 to 1984 and also from 1993 to 1999.